NVIDIA/MatX/docs_input/api/manipulation/basic/slice.rst

 #####

 Slice an operator with new start and end points, and optionally new strides.
 Slice can also be used to drop ranks, for operations such as selecting a single row.
+Negative indices can be used to indicate starting at the end and going backward.

 .. doxygenfunction:: slice(const OpType opIn, const index_t (&starts)[OpType::Rank()], const index_t (&ends)[OpType::Rank()])
 .. doxygenfunction:: slice(const OpType op, const index_t (&starts)[OpType::Rank()], const index_t (&ends)[OpType::Rank()], const index_t (&strides)[OpType::Rank()])